yazdanhaider/flutter_liquid_glass_button/README.md

 Contributions are welcome!
 Please feel free to submit a Pull Request.

-## 📞 Support

-If you have any questions or need help, please open an issue on GitHub.

----

-**Built with ❤️ using Flutter and Liquid Glass Renderer, inspired by iOS design language**
+**Built by Yazdan Haider using Flutter and Liquid Glass Renderer, inspired by iOS design language**